The Evening Undergraduate Program

 - The Federal Pell Grant is awarded to needy, undergraduate students who have not earned a bachelor's degree.
 This is a grant and does not have to be paid back and is prorated by the number of hours the student is enrolled.

 - Federal Direct Loans: These are subsidized student loans for students with demonstrated financial need, as determined by the FAFSA.
 No interest is charged while a student is in school at least half-time, during the grace period and during deferment periods.
 Direct Unsubsidized Loans are not based on financial need; interest is charged during all periods.
-The current interest rate for subsidized loans is 5.6% and 6.8% for unsubsidized loans.
+The current interest rate for subsidized and unsubsidized loans is 6.8%.

 NOTE: Students are awarded funds to cover direct costs (if available); however, if a student needs additional funds for books, computer, transportation and/or living expenses, the student may borrow from the Direct Loan program to meet these needs (as eligibility and loan limits permit).